ample/crds-media/README.md

 Media site for Crossroads.

-You can find documentation related to custom functionality of this project [in the wiki](https://github.com/crdschurch/crds-media/wiki).
+You can find documentation of custom features and troubleshooting of common problems [in the wiki](https://github.com/crdschurch/crds-media/wiki).

 Getting Started
 ----------